-In this paper, we study the deep extension of current GAEs and VGAEs for link prediction and respectively extend them into two deep models, DGAE and DVGA.
-To this end, the multi-scale information of seamlessly integrated adjacency matrix and node features will be effectively utilized.
-Specifically, we create an approach to exploit the multi-scale information by constructing residual connections from the low-dimensional representations of the coherently combined adjacency matrix and node features of the graph.
-Because the low-fidelity input graph consists of noisy, missing connections and the node features may also contain useless or irrelevant features, the input graph is intrinsically low-dimensional in both graph structure and node features.
-To capture such an essential, low-dimensional structure and provision it at different scales, we generate the co-embeddings of the integrated adjacency matrix and node features by leveraging standard one-layer auto-encoders (AEs), and use them to produce multi-scale information via skipping connections, thereby further yielding the compact joint edge-node representation.
-To prevent the model from overfitting when going unnecessarily complex, we adopt helpful regularizations in our deep models.
-The contributions of the paper are summarized as follows: \begin{itemize} \item It effectively extends the shallow GAEs and VGAEs into two deep models, DGAE and DVGA.
-To our best knowledge, it is the first deep GAE- and VGAE-based models for link prediction. \item It innovatively incorporates standard AEs and graph AEs into a unified model.
-Standard AEs are leveraged to obtain the low-dimensional representation of the seamlessly integrated adjacency matrix and node features, forming the basis for constructing effective skip connections in graph AEs to extract multi-scale edge-node information jointly.
-Further, all the combination coefficients in our models are made trainable. \item Empirical experiments show that our proposed DGAE and DVGA models achieve competitive performance over current shallow GAEs, VGAEs, and their variants on link prediction consistently across benchmarking datasets. \item Theoretical results show that our deep extensions can inclusively express multiple polynomial filters with different orders. \end{itemize}
+In this paper, we study the deep extension of current GAE (VGAE) for link prediction, effectively extending it into a deep model, DGAE (DVGA).{\footnote{Due to page limitations, the properties and empirical experiments of DVGA are contained in our extended version at https://arxiv.org/abs/2103.11414}} To this end, the multi-scale information of seamlessly integrated adjacency matrix and node features will play a key role.
+Specifically, we create an approach to exploit the multi-scale information by constructing residual connections from the low-dimensional representations of the coherently fused adjacency matrix and node features of the graph.
+As the low-fidelity input graph consists of noisy or missing connections and the node features may also contain useless or irrelevant features, the input graph is intrinsically low-dimensional in both graph structure and node features.
+To capture such an essential, low-dimensional structure and provision it at different scales, we generate the co-embedding of the integrated adjacency matrix and node features by leveraging standard one-layer auto-encoders (AEs), and then use it to produce multi-scale information via skip connections, thereby further empowering the compact joint edge-node representation.
+To prevent the model from overfitting or going unnecessarily complex, we also adopt helpful regularizations.
+In brief, the contributions of the paper are summarized as follows: \begin{itemize} \item Our approach effectively extends the shallow GAE into the deep case, DGAE.
+To our best knowledge, it is the first deep GAE-based model for link prediction. \item Our approach innovatively incorporates standard AEs and graph AEs into unified models.
+Standard AEs are leveraged to obtain the low-dimensional representation of the seamlessly integrated adjacency matrix and node features, forming the basis for constructing conducive skip connections in graph AEs to extract multi-scale joint edge-node information. \item Empirical experiments demonstrate that DGAE achieves superior performance to current shallow GAEs and their variants consistently across benchmarking datasets.\item Theoretical results show that DGAE can inclusively express multiple polynomial filters with different orders. \end{itemize}